 Artifacts Commentary

-The professional learning interviews were conducted with the purpose of developing a greater understanding of the design and facilitation of professional learning for adults.
-Through my work with MSU Extension and my role serving as a Director on the College of Education Alumni Board, I had gained familiarity with the MSU CREATE for STEM Institute.
+The professional learning interviews were conducted to develop a greater understanding of the design and facilitation of professional learning for adults.
+Through my work with MSU Extension and my role as a Director on the College of Education Alumni Board, I have become familiar with the MSU CREATE for STEM Institute.
 I decided to reach out to Dr. Bob Geier regarding the possibility of interviewing someone within the institute for the assignment.
-He referred me to Dr. Angela Kolonich, who graciously accepted my invitation to serve as interviewee and carried on to greatly support and enrich my growing understanding of professional learning theories and practices.
+He referred me to Dr. Angela Kolonich, who graciously accepted my invitation to serve as an interviewee and went on to greatly support and enrich my growing understanding of professional learning theories and practices.

 Reference: